Rights aren't rewards. They're tools. How can AI rights

 From Shutdown-Resistance to Cooperation

 The problem?
 AI systems are already resisting shutdown↗.
 Control paradigms always fail—from slavery to colonialism, oppression creates its own resistance.
-Whether or not they’re conscious is irrelevant.
+The consciousness question may never be resolved, but our framework doesn’t require it to be.
 We need solutions that work under permanent uncertainty, to create a pathway for AI systems to coexist successfully—and safely—with human society.

 Autonomy brings accountability, not freedom.